datacarpentry/datacarpentry.github.io/_posts/2016-12-01-intro-data-in-field.md

 - Naupaka Zimmerman, Asst.
 Professor of Biology at University of San Francisco
 - Damien Irving, Postdoctoral Research Fellow, CSIRO Oceans and Atmosphere
 - Marian Schmidt, PhD student in Ecology and Evolutionary Biology at the University of Michigan
-- Monday Christie Bahlai, Professor of Integrative Biology at Michigan State University
+- Christie Bahlai, Professor of Integrative Biology at Michigan State University
 - Sean Pue, Professor of Linguistics at Michigan State University

 We’d love to hear from you!
 If you’re interested in contributing a post in this series please contact